 We are generating power with 240 solar panels on the south face of the Atrium Building and an additional 735 panels on the roof.
 The system produces about 250,000 kwh of power each year.

 Energy use reduction

 We understand and embrace our responsibility to optimize our energy performance and reduce our demand on local and and regional energy systems.
 We have implemented a diverse strategy of energy-saving techniques that include replacing old windows with energy-efficient windows, installing Energy Star devices and automatic shut-off switches, and implementing new technology to more efficiently power and cool our data centers.

-- Through energy-saving efforts across the company, Aetna has reduced its electrical consumption by 14,237,167 kwh since 2010, enough to power 1,504 homes for a full year.
+- Through energy-saving efforts across the company, Aetna has reduced its electrical consumption by 22,952,925 kwh since 2010, enough to power more than 1,504 homes for a full year.

 - Aetna's Green Data Center Program has turned annual increases in power consumption into energy decreases.
-By optimizing advanced power, cooling and computer technologies, we reduced data center energy consumption 4.4 percent from 2010 to 2011 and 6.3 percent from 2011 to 2012.
+By optimizing advanced power, cooling and computer technologies, we reduced data center energy consumption by 6.3 million kwh from 2010 to 2013 allowing 20 percent greater operating efficiency.

 Sustainable building practices are employed to the greatest extent practical for any building renovation and new construction work on Aetna properties.
 In 2006, Aetna launched a multi-year construction project to upgrade the Hartford campus.
 Completed in 2010, the project has enabled Aetna to make important new strides in environmental leadership.

 - Early in 2012, Aetna earned Leadership in Environmental Design (LEED®) Silver Certification for the nearly two-year long renovation of the Atrium building on its Hartford, CT, campus.